1 What are the different types of measures?

 COSTS OF THE PRECAUTIONARY MEASURE

-The costs are governed by the rule that the successful party may recover its costs and are covered by the opposing party whose claim (upholding or dismissal of the measures) is contained in the decision.
+Generally speaking, the costs are governed by the rule that the successful party may recover its costs and are covered by the party opposing the party whose claim (upholding or dismissal of the measures) is contained in the decision.
+Article 736 LEC, in particular, orders the applicant to pay costs in the event of refusal (the ‘loser pays’ principle) but there is no similar provision (that the respondent be ordered to pay the costs) if the measures are granted.
+In this case, there are different views in the legal literature and case-law in relation to costs.